 6. Tiny World

 If you are a street art hunter and happen to like works of Ernest Zacharevic and Julia Volchkova, you might have heard about Balik Pulau of Penang island.
 This tiny town marks halfway between the airport and fishing villages.
-A few years ago, both artists painted huge mural art there.
+A few years ago, both artists painted huge wall art there.

 However, Elena shares another incredible artwork that she found in one of the windy passages common in Penang.